ocaml/ocaml.org/data/tutorials/language/0it_06_imperative.md

 If you're writing functions with non-obvious side effects, don't shadow existing definitions.
 Instead, give the function a descriptive name (for instance, `Array.copy_with_analytics`) and document the fact that there's a side-effect that the caller may not be aware of.

-### Bad: Mixing Side Effects and Unspecified Order or Evaluation
+### Bad: Side Effects Depending on Order of Evaluation

 Consider the following code:
 ```ocaml